mindkin/hourfleet/docs/carkit.md

 Carkits are devices fitted into selected cars in your car sharing network.

-They allow your customers to lock/unlock and drive cars without needing any physcial keys!
+They allow your customers to lock/unlock and drive cars without needing any physical keys!

-As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: multiple rentals in a single day, renting cars by the minute, and A to A dropoffs.
-These scenarios are not economically viable when physcial keys have to be managed.
+As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: multiple rentals in a single day, renting cars by the minute, and A to A drop offs.
+These scenarios are not economically viable when physical keys have to be managed.

-Carkits also track the location of the car and other metrics, such as: distance travleled, fuel consumed and driving styles.
+Carkits also track the location of the car and other metrics, such as: distance travelled, fuel consumed and driving styles.
 This kind of data makes cheaper insurance products for car sharing.

 # [Carkit Compatibility](#carkit-compatibility)
 This section is intended for the latest generation of Hourfleet carkits, with a smart optical unlock feature, known as **Tap, Tap Go**.